 A copy of the final sales contract with an itemization of credits, discounts, and incentives received (if applicable).

 Proof of Residency: A copy of a Massachusetts driver’s license or other valid form of Massachusetts residency as approved by the Program Administrator.
+Proof of residency must be valid at time of application submission.

 9 If an Applicant does not have internet access, mail can be accepted.
 Please reference the MOR-EV mailing procedures.